demmydwi/ct-corp-movie/README.md

 ## Supported Devices

-This project require Android Devices with Android OS Minimum SDK Version 23
+This project require Android Devices with Minimum SDK Version 23

 ## Supported Features

 - Search song by Artist name or track name using iTunes affiliate API
 - Play selected song
-- Pause / resume played song
+- Pause / resume song
 - Seek / moves the slider to the desired position
-- Keep song played after new search performed
+- Keep song playing after new search performed

 ## Requirement to Build The App